 Lav mics are small enough to conceal under a shirt and can be wireless, too.

-Just remember a wireless mic needs a wireless audio recorder and might add to your spend.
+Just remember a wireless mic needs a wireless audio recorder, which might add to your spending.

 For some scenes, you could go old school with a wired lav mic going to a small recorder in your subject’s pocket; the audience will never know, don’t worry.